Testing? Testing? Is this thing working? What even is modern technology? Whatever.~Bennu (Phoenix) of Zau

 “Falcon, startled by the newcomer, attacked with all the deadly prowess he possessed.
 Before he could land a blow, Snake ducked beneath his arm, twirling in time with his movement, her hands easily transferring his weapon from his grasp to hers.
 She held the point to his throat, an excited grin on her face.

 “‘You have bested me,’ Falcon admitted in defeat.
 ‘Take my life, for it is rightfully yours.’”

 “Ohmigoddess!”
 Sam shouts, snapping me back into reality.

-I blink, the images I’d seen in the candles vanishing as I’m brought to awareness.
+I blink, the images I’d seen in the candle flames vanishing as I’m brought to awareness.
 “What did I say about interrupting me?”

 “Sorry…” She chews her lip.
 “What did Snake say?”

 I glower at her before continuing.
 “Snake replied, ‘It is not your life I seek, young warrior, but your name.’”